WikKam/WDAI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
 It is a simple app for managing university courses
 ## Functionalities
-Unfortunately, logging and registering doesnt work on github pages, so in order to try them you need to serve this project on localhost.

 What is done now:
 - Logging + Registering
 - Adding new course if you are logged in